-Today you are five months old.
-This is a prime chunky baby age, and it is delightful.
+Today you are eight months old.
+We are in prime Peak of the Baby season, and it is glorious.

 New Recipe: Greek Penne Pasta - This recipe sounded delicious to me when I came across it, and it turned out that it was.
 Also, I've reached the point with cooking where I can make a few ...